bryce-natale/bryce-natale.github.io/_posts/2020-07-30-build-week.md

 <img src="https://bryce-natale.github.io//assets/img/Sale%20price2.png" width="600">

 Turns out Jeff, was spot on.
-As long as you define success as $84 million dollars (on average).
+As long as you define success as $100 million dollars (on average).

 Companies that are founded and sold in less than 5 years have an avg sales price of $47 million dollars.

-While, if you can hold off a few more years and sell closer to 10 years old your avg sale price jumps up to $84 million.
+While, if you can hold off a few more years and sell closer to 10 years old your avg sale price jumps up to $100 million.

 The lesson to be learned?
-Patience is key plus a lot of hard work and you too could grow a million dollar company.
+It takes patience, a good idea and lot of hard work to build a big business.